syntithenai/docker-cmfive/README.md

   - This is a very large download ~400MB!!
   - ![kitematic install cmfive](https://raw.githubusercontent.com/2pisoftware/docker-cmfive/master/doc/kitematic_install_cmfive.png)
   - Click the kitematic web preview link to access the CmFive web interface login admin/admin.
+  - Read on for docker basics and how to map /var/www to your host or use the built in tools codiad and ungit and phpmyadmin to develop with the image.
+  - Read the 2piSoftware quality assurance guidelines.
+(Code standards doc should be in wiki)

+## Image Overview

+The DockerFile defining the image is a combination of the phusion base image, selenium-firefox and customisations.

+The image includes

+- nginx, php7, mysql
+- ssh access
+- selenium and vncserver and firefox
+- web folders for cmfive and testrunner

+The image exposes the following ports
+22  ssh
+80 http
+443 https (not working)
+3306 mysql
+4444 selenium
+5900 vncserver

 ## Docker Basics